 Generally, plastic mulch is laid in the spring as soon as the land can be prepared.
 However, some spring seasons are wet and can delay normal land preparation and planting activities.
 An alternative is to lay plastic in the fall.
 Fall mulch application will require similar land preparation as in the spring, but use of a cover crop between the rows is recommended to prevent soil erosion.
 Oats will winter kill, but winter rye will need to be terminated by using an herbicide (such as Roundup or Gramoxone), or by mowing and cultivation.

-After harvest, plastic mulches should be removed from the field and disposed of properly according to local ordinances on incineration and landfills.
+After harvest, traditional plastic mulches (made from polyethylene) should be removed from the field and disposed of properly according to local ordinances on incineration and landfills.
 Alternatives to minimize disposal challenges of used PE are biodegradable mulch films and recycling programs to alleviate landfill accumulations.
 Recycling is very difficult to implement because mulches are dirty after field use, recycling facilities are limited, and it can be challenging to transport used plastic to recycling facilities.
 Soil and plant debris adhere to the mulch, adding up to 70% by weight and the presence of soil can abrade the recycling equipment.
-Research is ongoing to assess the potential for recycling the plastic into higher value products through pyrolysis and other chemical recycling methods that can accept some level of soil and debris in the used plastics.
+Research is ongoing to assess the potential for recycling plastic into higher-value products through pyrolysis and other chemical recycling methods that can accept some level of soil and debris in the used plastics.

 Biodegradable Plastic Mulch